Anticucho: Bolivia

 The Bolivian anticucho is a dish based on thin beef heart fillets marinated in spices, oil, and vinegar, cooked on skewers and over charcoal, and then served hot, mainly accompanied by roast potatoes and spicy sauce or peanut llajua.

 The anticucho is widely known as one of the favorite night delicacies dishes in innumerable parts of Bolivia.
 The vendors (affectionately known as "anticucheras") are easy to find on streets or boulevards and have a peculiar ritual to attract their clients, which consists of creating spectacular flames of fire that give off the irresistible aroma of the dish.

+Ecuador

+Known as "chuzos" in the Sierra Region and "carne en palito" in the Costa Region, they are a favorite night street food.